phoqe/havelock/README.md

 ## Default web browsers

 All Chromium-based browsers are supported implicitly.
 However, the browsers listed here are supported explicitly.
-What this means is that these browsers have detailed information about them readily available, like paths and password and salt combinations for string decryption.
+What this means is that these browsers have verified information about them readily available through the API, like paths and password and salt combinations for string decryption.

 | Name                 | API            | Platform(s)           |
 | -------------------- | -------------- | --------------------- |